SCgeeker/GCData_Project/codebook.md

 **TidyD01.txt** stores the **averaged values** of 79 targeted features across activity and subject.
 First and second column resprsent `ID` and `Activity` of each observation.
 The resting 79 columns store the averaged values of features.
 Total 180 oversvations are summarized.

 ####ID
-  Each ID has 3 numbers.
+  Each ID has 1 or 2 numbers from raw data.

-  Initial 1 refers to the subject IDs from *subject_train.txt*.
-  Initial 2 refers to the subject IDs from *subject_test.txt*.

 ####Activity
  Original labels in *activity_labels.txt* are transformed as following: